Hydrogen Brighton Project

 Project description

-Project scale is envisaged at 5 MW electrolyser capacity.
+Project scale would be at 5 MW electrolyser capacity.
 The hydrogen would be produced with renewable power planned to be initially sourced from the State’s grid, with subsequent supply from behind-the-meter solar and power purchase agreements from wind, solar and hydro operators.
 Water would be supplied from TasWater’s network.

 In support of the proposed mobility applications, the project would have refuelling station facilities that would be owned and operated by Countrywide Hydrogen under the company’s refuelling brand H2Co Energy.